 The COVID-19 pandemic has created a massive emergency for every individual across the world.
 Our regular lives have been disrupted and changed to the extent that we probably couldn’t have imagined in the past.
 While this life seems like it is straight out of an American thriller, there are a few very unexpected advantages of this!

-All of us are working from home, distancing ourselves from each other in a bid to stay healthy and safe.
+Most of us are working from home, distancing ourselves from each other in a bid to stay healthy and safe.
 While you are sitting around at home, there are several things to do in a lockdown, such asexperimenting with recipes or learning a brand new skill.
 One way to spend your time productively is to try photography at home.

 You can experiment with your camera and challenge yourself to click a few unique photos around your house.
 The best part is that you don’t always need a professional camera to do this.
 Your phone camera would be sufficient to practice these photography ideas at home!